 Herbie the Elf is so obvious I don’t even need to convince anyone, as is Charlie in a Box, but there’s also Yukon Cornelius: we all know that ginger bear hammering his pickaxe indiscriminately, looking for gold and coming up with “nuttin’”.
 That hard ass Head Elf is a grumbling curmudgeon until he’s in the bedroom then he turns into an insatiable power bottom barking out orders like a drill Sergeant in an early 80s FALCON STUDIOS production.
 That cowboy with his girlfriend who looks like an ostrich, looking to lasso a guy for a three way, can be found in any gay bar in North America on any given weekend, and frankly it doesn’t matter how much he has sex with her, he’s not bi because she’s a gay man trapped in a woman’s body!
 The Abominable Snow Monster: that older retired gentleman who is always raging on coke to the point that he cannot speak and will top anything; even a Christmas tree.
 I can’t leave out King Moonracer, that winged lion flying around the world, picking up toys, and trying so desperately to be butch with that affected deep voice, claiming to be a basso profundo but in actuality a squeaky baritone, at best, and being called King Moonmuncher behind his back.

 All misfits.
-All reminding me of dozens of people I knew and lost to AIDS and hundreds of thousands I didn’t.
+All reminding me of dozens of people I knew and lost to AIDS, and hundreds and hundreds of thousands I didn’t know.
 Some of the brightest and most creative minds of my generation and the one before who were simply allowed to get sick and die because a group claiming falsely to be both a majority and moral viewed them as unacceptable for the society they lived in.
 A society that those men, despite being marginalized, continued to give to and benefit, all while building safe havens for their own.

 Herbie and the Head Elf